Power-Grid Controller Anomaly Detection with Enhanced Temporal Deep Learning

-We implement a prototype of our proposed defense system.
+We implement a prototype of our proposed detection system.
 Our target system is a real power-grid controller sub-system, running the real deployed power-grid controlling code.
-The control codes are written in Structured Text (IEC 61131-3 standard), and run on the PLC as a highly multi-threaded program (e.g., 23 threads as I/O, controls, etc.).
-The 23 threads in the Wago PLC process being monitored correspond to the main thread and 22 threads that they spawn in the order described below.
+The control codes are written in Structured Text (IEC 61131-3 standard), and run on the PLC as a multi-threaded program (e.g., 23 threads as I/O, controls, etc.).
+The 23 threads in the Wago PLC process being monitored correspond to the main thread and 22 threads.
 When the PLC powers on, 7 threads are created.
-When an application is loaded, another 15 threads will be killed and re-spawn with a different thread identifier (TID).
+When an application is loaded, another 15 threads will be killed and re-spawned with a different thread ID (TID).
 The last thread (PLC\_Task) is the one specifically running the loaded application (utilizing the other threads to do various tasks).
 We list the threads and their start phase in Table \ref{tab:threads}.

-The HPCs are monitored on a real PLC with an ARM Cortex A8 processor and custom real-time Linux distribution.
-Data from 4 HPCs was collected for each thread: